RuterNo/adt-doc/docs/web-content.md

 ```

 If `test-vehicles.json` contains the content above, the PTO must synchronize test web content from `./test` to these vehicles instead of from `./prod`.

+### Required HTTP headers

+For this solution there are three required http headers that needs to be set

+- `X-Client-Env`
+- `X-Pto-Name`
+- `X-Pta-Name`

+`X-Pto-Name` and `X-Pta-Name` are required so we can serve different PTA's and PTO's with different packages and static files.